bios2/bios2-website/content/faq.md

 # Training activities

-**Synthesis groups**.
-Financial support is offered annually to organize synthesis groups on a particular research theme.
-Each working group consists of up to 7 fellows, 1 co-applicant, 1 partner and 1 invited researcher.
-Priority will be given to projects related to pressing scientific questions for partners and using open data and tools.

 **Problem solving workshops**.
 This activity is similar to the synthesis groups in its function and group composition, but the call for proposals is run by partners.
 The specific objective of this